-Site Type: Enhancement &
+Site Type: Enhancement & Restoration

-Restoration

-Shoreline Urban Conservancy S ALL ALL ALL ALL ALL ALL ALL ALL ALL AL
+Shoreline Environmental Designation: Urban Conservancy

-Environmental

-Designation: eou eou

 Watershed: WRIA 8

-Drainage Basin 1,600 acres - gen St SW
+Drainage Basin Size: 1,600 acres

-Size:

-Shoreline Length: 1,341 linearl feet
+Shoreline Length: 1,341 linear feet

-Shore Units/Sub- 2481/8.05
+Shore Units/Sub- Reach: 2481/8.05

-Reach:

-Presence of Fish: Coho and Chum
+Presence of Fish: Coho and Chum salmon bearing

-salmon bearing

 Big Gulch Creek is a Type 3 stream that drains the largest drainage area within the City of Mukilteo and its urban growth area.
 This drainage is a complex system with many headwater wetlands in the upper reaches and slope wetlands connecting directly to the creek within the ravine; these wetlands provide the creek with flows throughout the year.
 The portion of the drainage within the ravine has relatively mature upland forest cover.